KGP-Speedcubers/docs/community/governance.md

 > Members in their late first and early second year

 Core Team members always represent the next generation of KGP Speedcubers at IIT Kharagpur.
 They **actively** volunteer to learn and conduct events, workshops, classes, etc. CTMs also learn how to work in a team.
-“Community is more important than Cube,” and the core team should take this seriously.

 At the end of the session, there is a week-long discussion with the Core Team members where they put their ideas forward on topics such as ‘Events,’ ‘Community Standards,’ ‘New hires,’ ‘Meetings and Communications’, etc. After these discussions, the former Executive Heads select the new Executive Heads and terminate the membership of people who are not a cultural fit to work with the Executives.